Analysis | The enduring tedium of putting jobs numbers on the partisan scoreboard

 Not to pick on Virginia Heffernan, who shared it, but here, too, an enormous amount of context is missing.
 For one, the columns are comparing monthly job growth over entire terms with Biden’s 10 months, something of an apples-to-oranges comparison.
 Trump’s last 10 months included a global pandemic, as you probably heard, pushing his pre-pandemic monthly average of 187,000 jobs added into negative territory.

 If we compare just the first 10 months of each president’s tenure, the picture is quite different.
-Here, for example, Barack Obama’s figure is negative, since his first 10 months were marred by the global recession.
+Here, for example, President Barack Obama’s figure is negative, since his first 10 months were marred by the global recession.
 But in terms of raw job growth, Biden leads the pack.

 But adding 5.9 million jobs in a country of 330 million is very different than adding that many jobs in a country of, say, 220 million.
-That was the population in 1977, when Jimmy Carter oversaw an increase of 3.5 million jobs.
+That was the population in 1977, when President Jimmy Carter oversaw an increase of 3.5 million jobs.
 That’s a faster rate of job growth over the same period.

 If we re-create that column graph (and extend it back a bit), the picture is different.

 But again, we have to consider that Biden inherited a very specific and very unusual economic moment.
 Tens of millions of people stopped working last year, with millions still not back at work.
 There is a difference, however subtle, between the economy expanding to accommodate new workers and refilling vacant employment positions.
-If we look at each president’s first 10 months of employment changes relative to the peak in employment prior to their first full months in office, we see that the growth this year has been solely filling an inherited hole.
+If we look at each president’s first 10 months of employment changes relative to the peak in employment before their first full months in office, we see that the growth this year has been solely filling an inherited hole.
 Carter’s was an expansion of employment to new heights.

 Again, Carter doesn’t deserve full credit for that change.
 One could certainly argue that Biden’s policies have had more of a direct impact on the job market than Carter’s, given the pandemic and the push for spending that accompanied Biden’s first months in office.
 But it is useful to consider that increase in the broader context of the economy and the moment.